China re-affirms commitment to cooperate with Thailand over Covid vaccine | The Thaiger

 China re-affirms commitment to cooperate with Thailand over Covid vaccine

-China is re-affirming its cooperation commitment to Thailand over potential Covid-19 vaccines after its Chinese Ambassador to Thailand’s meeting with Deputy PM Prawit today.
+China is re-affirming its commitment to cooperate with Thailand over potential Covid-19 vaccines after its Chinese Ambassador to Thailand’s meeting with the Deputy PM Prawit today.
 Yang Xin furthered the partnership by offering China’s guidance and equipment support to facilitate testing, research and sourcing of an anti-Covid vaccine.

 Xin, the Chinese Charge d’Affaires, emphasised the importance of a good relationship between the two countries noting Thailand’s earlier support at the onset of the Covid pandemic.
 Now, he adds that China will also help Thailand recover its economy by continuing to support its popular farm produce exports into the country.